Members of the Board of Directors

 Jim was raised in the Battlefords area, where he worked on the family farm.
-In 1974 he moved to Saskatoon to attend the Saskatoon campus and was enrolled in the pre-employment Welding program.
-Jim worked as a welder at three local companies before starting JNE Welding in 1980.
+In 1974, he moved to Saskatoon to attend SIAST Kelsey Campus and was enrolled in the pre-employment Welding program.
+Jim worked as a welder at three local companies before starting JNE Welding in 1980.Appointed: January 17, 2013

 Robert Stromberg, QC

-He served as a director of Potash Corporation of Saskatchewan, Inc., with which he served for 20 years.
+He served as a director of Potash Corporation of Saskatchewan, Inc. for 20 years.
 He was also a director of Hitachi Canadian Industries Ltd (Hitachi Power Systems Canada Ltd) for 25 years.
+Additionally, Bob chaired the Saskatchewan Horse Racing Commission, Persephone Theatre, Sask Place (now SaskTel Centre) and the Saskatoon Airport Authority.

-Since graduating from the University of Saskatchewan law school, Bob has served in a leadership role with many Saskatchewan organizations.
-He has been chair with the Saskatchewan Horse Racing Commission, Persephone Theatre, Sask Place (Credit Union Center) and the Saskatoon Airport Authority.
-Currently, Bob is a member of the President's Advisory Council of the Saskatchewan Indian Institute of Technologies (SIIT).
-He is also the honorary colonel of the North Saskatchewan Regiment and is a member of the Executive Council of Honorary Colonels of Canada.
+Previously, Bob was a member of the President's Advisory Council of the Saskatchewan Indian Institute of Technologies (SIIT).
+He was also the Honourary Colonel of the North Saskatchewan Regiment and was a member of the Executive Council of Honorary Colonels of Canada.